375-351-Great Vocals

 Writer/Composer: Henry Kreiger / Tom Eyer (1981)

-There’s never been a better Soul / R&B classic than this Broadway Musical version, in spite of a culture at times is still divided, this number presents all the pathos, the anger, the desperation and the incentive of refusing to let her man control the relationship, by walking out.
-Love’s loss, without any guilt, never hurt so much in this tour-de-force number.
-The Broadway actress nails it, becoming the signature song of Jennifer Holliday.
+There’s never been a better Soul / R&B classic than this Broadway Musical version, in spite of a culture at times that is still divided, this number presents all the pathos, the anger, the desperation and the incentive of refusing to let her man control the relationship, by walking out.
+Love’s loss, without any guilt, never hurt so much as in this tour-de-force number.
+The Broadway actress nails it—it becomes the signature song of Jennifer Holliday.
 With Gospel-tinted delivery of powerhouse emotions—no wonder it was an award-winning song!
 “I’m staying with you…You’re gonna love me!” never sounded so real!…Heartbreaking and Shattering!

 366. LUCILLE (1977)